fsantagostinobietti/mymaglev/README.md

 I was not able to implement this control in my project, since it was too instable.

 I had to implement a more sofisticated [PID](https://en.wikipedia.org/wiki/Control_theory#PID_feedback_control) control algorithm.
 In this scenario Arduino controls electromagnet power in a nearly continuous way from 0 (off) to maximum strength.
-This is achieved using a [PWM](https://en.wikipedia.org/wiki/Pulse-width_modulation) signal outputted by one of arduino digital pin.
+This is achieved using a [PWM](https://en.wikipedia.org/wiki/Pulse-width_modulation) signal outputted by one of Arduino digital pins.

 ## Next steps
 * Improve stability